SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client User Guide.md

 ##### Default Port

-Node.js runs on 3000 port by default
+Node.js runs on 3000 port by default.
 For configuring port options, please refer to the SNIA Developer guide.

 ##### Default Web server